manuelprogramming/OSA/README.md

 ...

 ## How to use?
-For using it you have to change the IP Adress of the MS9740B in Settings.json then run the main.py file.
+For using it you have to change the IP Adress of the MS9740B in settings.json then run the main.py file.
 If connected you can control the MS9740B with The commands written in the program.
-The commands for the different tools can be found in data.json
+The commands for the different tools can be found in data.json.
+Also new saving folder need to be created.

 ## License